CoCasali/Analyze-sales-bookstore/README.md

 <h1 align="center">Analyze the sales of a bookstore</h1>

   <p align="center">
-    Storyline : I work at La poule qui chante, a French food company.
-It wishes to develop internationally.
+    Storyline : I work as Data Analyst Consultant at Lapage, a large and reputable generalist online bookstore
     <br />
     <a href="https://github.com/CoCasali/market-study-chicken"><strong>Explore the docs »</strong></a>
     <br />